Tout le monde veut prendre sa place: Special programs

 On 25 March 2007, on the occasion of the 50-year anniversary of the signing of the Treaty of Rome, a special program entitled Toute l'Europe veut prendre sa place was broadcast with six contestants coming from different countries in Europe.
 On 6 March 2008, for the 500th program.
 On 6 September 2009, the 1000th game, Dave (who was the topic of the quiz of the second round) came on the set during the second round.
 On 8 March 2011, 2012, and 2013, on the occasion of International Women's Day, the program had only women as challengers.
 On 14 November 2011, on the occasion of Nagui's 50th birthday, a special program gathered friends of Nagui, Isabelle Vitari, the comedian Frédéric Amico, Hélène de Fougerolles, Bénabar, the humorist Delphine McCarty and Bruno Solo playing for associations against Dominique, the greatest champion of the game.
 In the final round, Bruno Solo faced the champion.
 At the end of the program, the radio partners of Nagui, Manu Levy and Micho, disguised as pom-pom girls, surprised Nagui with a birthday cake.
 Throughout the program, the sequences of contestant presentations were replaced by sketches of Jonathan Lambert and his mother.
 On 10 December 2011, Frédéric Weis participated in the program.
 On 24 July 2012, for the 2000th program, a special with previous champions was organized.
 Dominique Bréard, the greatest champion of the program, defeated Fabien, another great champion of the game.
-On 9 February 2013, because of the world ski championships in Austria were being broadcast by France 2 until 12:25, the program could not been seen in its entirety.
+On 9 February 2013, because the world ski championships in Austria were being broadcast by France 2 until 12:25, the program could not be seen in its entirety.
 It was therefore replaced by a "Best of" the run of the greatest champion of the game, Dominique.